MTN Apps Challenge ends roadshows

-The roadshows were four-prong affairs that comprised digital fairs; presentations on MTN Apps Challenge Version 5.0, panel discussions and
+The roadshows were four-prong affairs that comprised digital fairs; presentations on MTN Apps Challenge Version 5.0, panel discussions and break-out sessions.

 Each roadshow began with a digital fair where various apps and animated videos were displayed.
 This sessions allowed participants to interact with the app developers.